tanhoang1808/northwind-datawarehouse/README.md

 ![Input Schema](assets/architecture_v1.png)

-The purpose of this project is to demonstrate my knowledge and capability in transforming data using SQL and dbt.
+The purpose of this project is to demonstrate my knowledge and capability in transforming data using SQL and dbt and using SnowFlake to act as Data Warehouse

 ### Key Design Aspects of the Data Warehouse: